The Traildonkey Story

 TD4 features extensive mounting options for long-distance travel and bikepacking, 23 to be exact.
 This means you can run a custom frame bag that mounts directly to the frame.

 T47 Bottom Bracket

-Rodeo was one of the first bike manufacturers to standardize all of our framesets around the threaded T47 bottom bracket standard.
-The removable bottom bracket cover on TD3.1 features a drain hole which allows water to escape the frame in wet conditions.
+Rodeo was one of the first bike manufacturers to standardize all of their framesets around the threaded T47 bottom bracket standard.
+The removable bottom bracket cover on TD4 features a drain hole which allows water to escape the frame in wet conditions.
 The result is a quiet, low-maintenance bottom bracket experience for every owner.
-It was one of the best spec decisions that we’ve ever made.
 The threads allow reliable, quiet operation over the life of the bike, and the 47mm shell allows compatibility with all crankset spindle diameters while also leaving room for internal Di2 and dropper post routing.

 The Trail Donkey is available in a few “Naked” options, with coloured decals, and a few different paint options.
-A little birdie told us they may be offering more colours for 2022.
-Stay tuned.
+As well as full custom paint options with Cerakote or Liquid Paint (for additional charge).